thank-you9527/089487/README.md

 World data such as the shared map and item tables remain JSON-backed with queued writes to avoid concurrent corruption; migrate them to a transactional database for production deployments.

+### Seeding system regions
+- Define protected regions in `seeds/preset_regions.json`.
+Each entry accepts coordinates, name, level, and optional monster definitions.
+Regions flagged as `is_system` become non-claimable/non-destructible and can expose an `owner_display` label for GM-controlled areas.
+- Run `npm run seed:regions` to upsert the presets into PostgreSQL.
+The script is idempotent, so you can rerun it whenever the seed file changes.

 ### Observability & operations
 - **Real-time events** – Clients open `GET /api/events` (Server-Sent Events) to receive combat logs and system updates instantly.
 The stream accepts `Last-Event-ID`/`sinceId` to backfill the latest 200 events and emits keep-alives every 25 seconds to stay proxy-friendly.
 - **Rate limiting** – Authenticated API routes enforce a sliding-window bucket of 3 commands per second (burst 6) per account and IP.
 Responses expose `X-RateLimit-*` headers and return `429 { "error": "rate-limited" }` when exceeded.